bradhowes/keystrokecountdown/src/articles/metalsmith2/index.md

 to render my blog as a collection of static pages (no repeated server fetches, and minimal client-side Javascript).
 The tool-chain continues to work just fine, though my postings are still very sporadic.
 Recently, I spent some time trying to improve the Markdown support for formatting of LaTeX math expressions.
-The implementation I had running relied on two separate markdown schemes, one supported in IPython files and the other in regular Markdown files.
-Since this wwas becoming a burden for me to remember which to use, I decided to clean up the KaTeX processing to only use one mardown style involving '$' tokens.
+The implementation I had running relied on two separate Markdown schemes, one supported in IPython files and the other in regular Markdown files.
+Since this was becoming a burden for me to remember which to use, I decided to clean up the KaTeX processing to only use one mardown style involving '$' tokens.

 # IPython Processing